maplibre/demotiles/tiles-omt/README.md

 	./mb-util --image_format=pbf N047E011.mbtiles N047E011

 3.)
-Uncompress pbf files so they can be used with github pages.
+Uncompress the pbf files so they can be used with github pages.

 	cd N047E011
 	gzip -d -r -S .pbf *